Kidnapping, Caucasian Style: Plot

-A kind, yet naïve, ethnography student named Shurik (Alexander Demyanenko), known from earlier films as a student at the Polytechnic Institute, goes to the Caucasus to learn ancient customs and traditions practised by the locals, including local "myths, legends, and toasts".
+A kind, yet naïve, ethnography student named Shurik (Alexander Demyanenko), known from earlier films as a student at a polytechnic institute, goes to the Caucasus to learn ancient customs and traditions practised by the locals, including "myths, legends, and toasts".
 At the start of the film, Shurik is making his way along a mountain road in the Caucasus on a donkey.
 He comes upon a truck driver named Edik whose truck refuses to start.
 The donkey gets stubborn and neither man is able to get his respective mode of transportation going.

 Suddenly, a young woman named Nina (Natalya Varley) comes walking down the road.
 The donkey immediately begins to move after her and the truck starts working again.
 Nina is "a higher education student, an athlete, a member of the Komsomol, and last but not least — a beauty".
-Her uncle, Comrade Dzhabrail (Frunzik Mkrtchyan), works as a chauffeur for tovarishch (comrade) Saakhov (Vladimir Etush), who is the director of the regional agricultural cooperative and the wealthiest and most powerful man in town.
+Her uncle, Comrade Dzhabrail (Frunzik Mkrtchyan), works as a chauffeur for Comrade Saakhov (Vladimir Etush), who is the director of the regional agricultural cooperative and the wealthiest and most powerful man in town.
 Saakhov likes Nina and invites her to take part in a ribbon-cutting ceremony for a new civil registry.
 Shurik shows up to the ribbon-cutting completely drunk because the locals refused to tell him local toasts unless he drank to each of them.
 He ends up becoming disorderly and the militsiya carts him off.

 Meanwhile, Saakhov decides to marry Nina and strikes a deal with Dzhabrail to purchase the bride in return for 20 head of sheep and an imported Finnish Rosenlew refrigerator.
 Rather than asking for Nina's agreement (which her uncle realizes would be impossible to get), they decide to kidnap her instead.
 The trio of the Coward, the Fool, and the Pro, hired to do the job, find it difficult to get Nina alone because she has started to spend a lot of time with Shurik.
 At this point, Saakhov has the idea to unwittingly get Shurik in on it by telling him that the kidnapping of the bride is a local custom.
 Dzhabrail meets with Shurik in a restaurant and tells him this story, lying to him that Nina has already agreed to marry Saakhov and that she wants to be kidnapped in order to comply with tradition.
 Shurik is devastated, because he is in love with Nina, but thinking that this is what she wants, he agrees to help.